 “Despite these positive signals, the Bank has reaffirmed its commitment to provide monetary support until the recovery is well underway, which they still expect to be sometime in 2023.”

 The Bank said that while inflation has increased to 0.7%, which shows some positive growth in the Canadian economy, it will likely hold rates at 0.25% until inflation reaches the 2% target.
+As such, we can expect the Bank of Canada interest rate to remain unchanged for the foreseeable future.

 Want a better mortgage rate?